Pedestrian, scooter rider seriously hurt in crashes near Friday Jams concert at Western Springs

 intersection with Bullock Track.

-The person has been transported to hospital and Police will be making
+Police will be making inquiries into the circumstances.

-The road remains open however cordons are in place and police ask people to avoid the area.
+The road remains open but cordons are in place and police ask people to avoid the area.

-Meanwhile, an e-scooter rider is in a critical condition after falling off their scooter then being hit by a vehicle in central Auckland early this morning.
+Meanwhile, an e-scooter rider is in a critical condition after falling off their scooter then being hit by a vehicle in central Auckland early today.

 Police say the vehicle did not stop but they are now speaking with the driver who is assisting police with inquiries.

-More than 30,000 R&B fans are expected to be swarming Western Springs Stadium for the Friday Jamz concert, which kicked off at 3pm.
+More than 30,000 R&B fans are swarming Western Springs Stadium for the Friday Jams concert, which kicked off at 3pm.

 Superstar Janet Jackson is headlining the event, with the lineup including 50 cent, The Black Eyed Peas and Jason Derulo.